top of page

 There are even smart water bottles that connect to our Apple watch

 With all this in play, we can start to get some basics in our life and incorporate these into our routines.
-For example, we could have a routine set up where at a particular time in the morning the blinds open, the weather is read to us, alongside any reminders or things we need to do that day.
+For example, we could have a routine set up where at a particular time in the morning the blinds open, the weather is read to us, alongside any reminders or things we need to do that day, it’s like having a digital personal assistant to help make our lives that little bit easier.

 If this then that - IFTTT